AlfrescoLabs/zoom-common-rooms/README.md

 # Zoom Common Rooms

-This project provides a JavaScript module intended to be run as an AWS Lambda fufunction via an API Gateway HTTP API, which upon receiving a webhook notification of Zoom's `meeting.participant_joined` or `meeting.participant-left` events, sends a message to Slack to announce this.
+This project provides a JavaScript module intended to be run as an AWS Lambda function via an API Gateway HTTP API, which upon receiving a webhook notification of Zoom's `meeting.participant_joined` or `meeting.participant-left` events, sends a message to Slack to announce who joined or left, along with a link to the Zoom meeting.

+It is designed to be used to support virtual coffee break rooms in Zoom, where someone joining may act as a trigger for others to join them inside the room.

 ## Setup